Name – definition

 The connection of name to character is illustrated by a story of Alexander the Great finding one of his soldiers sleeping while on guard duty.
 On learning that the soldier’s name was also Alexander, Alexander the Great told him “Soldier, either change your name or change your conduct.”

-To guard one’s name is to guard the reputation.
+To guard one’s good name is to uphold the reputation, not to pronounce it correctly.

 Return to the Character of God and the Gospel Glossary Index